unstoppableforce96/CodeminD---Refinement/Docs/codemind_refinement_sheet_edit.md

 <br>

 - If you write a working code for the problem in any proramming language (C, C++, Java, Python).
 Make sure you add your employee ID and Name in the following manner
 **EmployeeID (Name)** as Author under appropriate field in the sheet.
-Also highlight the cell in green color to idenity that the code's been added recenly through refinement process.
+Also highlight the cell in green color to identify that the code's been added recenly through refinement process.

   ![Check](2.jpg)